upxill/airport-mcp-server/README.md

 # MuleSoft Airport MCP Server

 This Mule 4 application implements a Model Context Protocol (MCP) server that exposes a dedicated tool for Large Language Models (LLMs) and AI agents.
-It serves as an integration bridge between an MCP client (such as Claude Desktop) and the public `api-colombia.com` REST API to fetch operational data about Colombian airports.
+It serves as an integration bridge between an MCP client (such as Claude Desktop) and the public `api-colombia.com` REST API to fetch operational data about  airports.

 ## 📋 Features